 College Prep Transition Class: A Good and Lasting Impression

 College Prep Transition Class is a course for incoming freshman at Gabrielino High School that prepares students for the rigor of high school and supports their post-secondary planning.
-Ms. Maria Celis teaches all six sections.
+Ms. Maria Celis teaches all five sections.
 Students are switched to Health with Mr. Kent Monteleone at the turn of each quarter.

 Current GHS freshman have already experienced some unique events such as a Q&A with ASB, voting for candidates in the Youth In Government program, college presentations, and video conferencing with working professionals.
 As well, freshman have worked together to design community posters, plan their high school courses, research colleges, prepare for mock job applications and interviews, and create online portfolios.

 Overall, students have expressed satisfaction and continued interest with what the course has offered so far.
 Some upperclassmen have been heard to say that the College Prep Transition Course should have been available to them when they were once freshman.
 Based on the student quotes below, it is no surprise that College Prep Transition Class has been a valuable addition to the freshman experience here at Gabrielino High School.